Ph4ntooom/PersonalityTestManagementSystem/README.md

 - Save and retrieve test scores across sessions.
 - Suggest jobs to the user according to their traits.

-The project is available in two versions:
+The project includes:
-1. **With UI**: Includes a user-friendly menu and guided navigation.
+- **UI**: Includes a user-friendly menu and arrow-key-guided navigation.
-2. **Without UI (DISCONTINUED)** : Simplified version for quick functionality testing.

 ---